Huzaifa-Atiq/encryptify/README.md

 ## ▶️ How to Run

 ### Option 1 — Run the EXE
-Just open the `.exe` file generated with PyInstaller.
+Download the precompiled `.exe` file from the releases page and simply run it.
 (No installation required.)

 ### Option 2 — Run the Source Code